Film / Ernest Goes to Camp

 - Screw the Rules, I Have Money!: Krader deciding to shoot Ernest.
 Exactly how did he plan to get away with that?

 - How did Krader expect to get away with forcibly evicting people via bulldozer?
 Krader seems to be under the impression he's invulnerable.
-To be fair, it's Lampshaded that everyone thinks he's gone insane by the end of it.
+By the end of it, everyone thinks he's insane.

 - "The Reason You Suck" Speech: Nurse St. Cloud chews the boys out something fierce for not having faith in Ernest.
 Leads to a collective Heel–Face Turn.